London › Elizabeth Line Hotels

 6. Canary Wharf: Best for Families, Space, and a Calm Base

-- The Downside: It can feel polished to the point of being a little sterile, and it does not offer the classic London atmosphere many first-time visitors want.
+- The downside: It can feel sterile, and it is not the London many first-time visitors picture.

-- Station Tip: The Elizabeth Line station is separate from the Jubilee and DLR stations and sits around the North Dock area, so follow signs carefully.
+- Station tip: The Elizabeth Line station is separate from the Jubilee Line and DLR stations.
+Follow signs to the North Dock area.

 Recommended Hotels